Frequently Asked Questions

 • Roseville residents played a major role in shaping this plan.
 The planning process included a series of engagement efforts that gathered Roseville community input through online and printed surveys, an outdoor walking tour, and an interactive website that allowed residents to markup the proposed plans and offer their own ideas.

-Leading up to November, the city will continue to engage residents and collect community input on the plan, needs, and priorities for both the new Maintenance Operations Center and License & Passport Center through surveys, public meetings, and other opportunities.
+Leading up to November, the city will continue to engage residents and collect community input on the plan, needs, and priorities for both the new Operations Facility and License & Passport Center through surveys, public meetings, and other opportunities.

 Learn more on our Process page.